caricati-io/design-system/README.md

-## Using styled-components from Design System
+## Using styled-components from library

 ```
 import { styled, useTheme } from '@caricati/design-system'